 Femininity and Feminism in Tango (I)

-Since the beginning of human history, men and women have been each other’s closest companions.
-Men are drawn to women, often treating them with more generosity and care than they do other men.
-They choose women as life partners, work diligently for those they love, and are even willing to lay down their lives for them.
-Women, in turn, seek to captivate men, win their hearts, and place their trust in them.
-They devote their love, unite with them, and follow their lead.
-Men and women cherish, need, support, and complete each other.
-Their bond has, for the most part, been a love story (see Tango and Gender Interdependence).
+Throughout human history, men and women have been each other's closest companions.
+Men are drawn to women, treating them with a generosity and care that often surpasses their interactions with other men.
+They choose women as life partners, work diligently for their loved ones, and are even willing to sacrifice themselves for them.
+In return, women strive to captivate men, win their hearts, and place their trust in them.
+They offer their love, unite with their partners, and follow their lead.
+This dynamic forms a bond characterized by mutual affection, dependence, support, and completion.
+Their relationship often reads like a timeless love story.

-1. Wow, it just keeps getting worse as I read through these blog posts.
+Wow, it just keeps getting worse as I read through these blog posts.
 A woman can be feminine and still be equal with a man.
 I'm not sure what you mean by competing with men.
 We aren't trying to compete with men.
 Women just want to be respected for the work we do, whatever that work may be.
 You are actually blaming women for men choosing to have sex with other men?
 How on earth do you actually find that logical.
 I guess women are to blame for men cheating on them as well?
 There is one simple fact in all of this that I can share with you as a divorce attorney of 11 years.
 When a man lets a woman control the relationship, the relationship is doomed.
 When it is a partnership with mutual respect given to the man's role and the woman's role, then it should, in theory, thrive.
 If a man is passive with a woman, she will take control in a power vacuum.
 I have to be a strong woman..I have to know how to be aggressive and intimidate when or if I need to.
 I also have to know when to be soft and feminine and respect my partner's masculinity and allow him to be a man and feel like a man.
 Those things aren't mutually exclusive in a woman Paul.

 ReplyDelete